Honors Convocation 2019

-The Colorado College Education Department honors an exemplary undergraduate teacher education candidate who plans to enter the teaching profession.
-This award is to the student who best demonstrates outstanding performance in student teaching combined with overall excellence in academics.
+The Education Department honors an exemplary teacher education candidate as they are about to leave Colorado College and enter the teaching profession.
+This award is to the student who best combines overall excellence in their academic and education programs with outstanding performance in student teaching.

 Lori Anne Lowe graduated from the Master of Arts in Teaching elementary education program in 1991.
 Lowe was in the midst of the exciting process of setting up her first classroom when she was killed.
 Lowe was a person of integrity and genuine caring for all those around her, but especially children.
 Her classmates, family, and friends established an endowed fund at the college so that proceeds from the fund could be used for cash awards to graduating teacher education students who best exemplify her spirit and commitment to learners.
 The awards are given to beginning teachers to assist them in setting up their classrooms for their new students.

 Recipients: Jed Ball Jr., Allison Hope Crimmins, Lydia Marie Freliech, Katharine Lee Sandfort, Savannah Marie Teeple

 The Bridges prize for student poetry has been given for more than 60 years.
 The award honors Evelyn May Bridges, who, at age nine, published a poem about death that gained her national recognition.
 After Bridges died in early adolescence, her father endowed the Bridges poetry prize in her honor.